niklasax/Company_HR_Data_Analysis/README.md

 Two takeaways from Retiring Titles:

-* A total of around ninety-thousand positions across the company that are in position for retirement
+* A total of around 90,000 positions across the company are in position for retirement
 * A large amount of senior positions will be leaving the company.
-The two largest categories of retiring titles are senior engineers and senior staff.
-These two categories make up roughly 64% of all retiring titles with a total of around fifty-eigh thousand between the two.
+The two largest categories of retiring titles are senior engineers and senior staff comprising of around 58,000 positions between the two.
+These two categories make up roughly 64% of all retiring titles.

 Two takeaways from Mentorship Eligibility: